angelopoerio/oom-notifier/README.md

 # About
-oom-notifier is a small daemon to be notified about oomed processes.
+oom-notifier is a small daemon to be notified about processes killed by the Linux [oom-killer](https://utcc.utoronto.ca/~cks/space/blog/linux/OOMKillerWhen).
 It can report the full command line of the oomed process (something that it's not printed in the kernel ring buffer).

 # How to build